 We learn in verse 35 that Jesus actually wept.
 He knew that Lazarus would later be raised from the dead, but he still takes time to weep with his friends.
 He knew they needed Him.
 He enters into their pain, and through His presence offers comfort.
 He weeps with each of us in our grief today.
 And, in turn, we have the opportunity to be present with someone who is grieving.

 **I want to learn from you.
 What are some of the myths about grief that you’ve heard?
 What has your journey been like?
 I hope you will add some of your own experiences in the comments.

-*Disclosure: Affiliate links are used with no extra cost to readers.
+*Disclosure: Affiliate links are used in this post at no extra cost to readers.